opentensor/developer-docs/docs/dynamic-tao/sdk-cheat-sheet.md

 This page provides a quick reference for the core functionalities for the Bittensor Python SDK that have changed for [Dynamic TAO](./index.md).

-Updates to the `async_subtensor` module and the `DynamicInfo` class provide new ways to view information related to new Dynamic TAO features, such as alpha token prices and token reserves amounts.
+Updates to the `subtensor` and `async_subtensor` modules and the `DynamicInfo` class provide new ways to view information related to new Dynamic TAO features, such as alpha token prices and token reserves amounts.

 ## Updating your SDK